piroor/fxaddonlib-confirm-tab/README.md

-# Tab Related Confirmation Library for Firefox 3.5 or later
+# Tab Related Confirmation Library for Firefox 3.5-56

+This project is obsolete and not maintained anymore.

 ## Usage: